Yueh0315/in-class-coursework-friday/README.md

 # Yueh0315 - Coursework  Friday

 Here are my same brief reports of the coursework done on Friday.
-Since Markdown does not support Latex's math expression, my layout is ugly, sorry...
-It would be more readable if you open it with Typora.

 # 9/25 Find_N